561-475-1831

 Regardless of the reason for the accident, if the driver or the trucking company’s negligence caused you harm, you may be able to take action to hold them accountable for your injuries and expenses associated with the crash.

-As a general rule, no. You are under no obligation to give an official statement to the trucking company or their representatives, and you absolutely have the right to consult with an attorney before you say anything to anyone.
+As a general rule, no. You have no obligation to give an official statement to the trucking company or its representatives, and you have the right to consult with an attorney before you say anything to anyone.
 Representatives for the other side are not out to help you; they are out to preserve the company and the insurance carrier’s bottom line.
 Anything you say, if it is not carefully thought out, may be used to diminish or deny your claim.
 Be sure to contact an attorney before you give a statement of any kind.

 When you work with Schuler, Weisser, Zoeller, Overbeck & Baxter P.A., it will cost you absolutely nothing.
-We work on a contingency-fee basis, which means that we won’t collect a dime from you unless we secure compensation on your behalf.
+We work on a contingency fee basis, meaning we won’t collect a dime from you unless we secure compensation on your behalf.
 This means that there is no risk for you to hire us.
-We will aggressively fight to get you what you are owed, and only then will we get paid, not a moment before.
+We will aggressively fight to get you what you are due, and only then will we get paid, not a moment before.

 Florida Truck Accident Statistics

-Truck accidents can be especially dangerous because of a truck’s large size, blind spots, and slow pace of adapting to changing traffic situations.
-If a truck driver becomes reckless or negligent, however, they should be held accountable when they cause an accident.
+Truck accidents can be hazardous because of a truck’s size, blind spots, and slow pace of adapting to changing traffic situations.
+However, if truck drivers become reckless or negligent, they should be held accountable when they cause accidents.
 In the NHTSA report, 105,000 of the 148,000 injuries and 3,450 of the 4,761 traffic fatalities (72%) were occupants of the other vehicle.
-It is the mission of Schuler, Weisser, Zoeller, Overbeck & Baxter P.A. to help crash victims who have been injured in accidents involving large trucks.
-If you have been injured in an accident, you should contact an attorney as soon as possible to discuss your case.

 Contact a Truck Accident Lawyer in West Palm Beach Today

-There is a reason why so many people in Florida and across the nation have turned to us for help with their truck accident injury claims.
-We have earned a reputation for defending those who have been hurt by the reckless or negligent actions of major trucking companies, and we are not afraid to go to bat for you.
-When you work with us, you know that you have a team that has the right experience and track record of success on your side.
+Many people in Florida and nationwide seek our help with their truck accident injury claims for a reason.
+We have earned a reputation for defending those hurt by the reckless or negligent actions of major trucking companies, and we are not afraid to go to bat for you.
+When you work with our truck accident lawyers, you know that you have a team that has the right experience and track record of success on your side.

 FREE CASE EVALUATION CALL 561.689.8180